fbpx

 Severe amnesia leaves woman unable to recognize her family

-When I spoke, it was like I was 16 again and grappled with the notion of how I became a mother of two children.
+When I spoke in the hospital, for some reason, I thought that I was 16 years old and grappled with the notion of how I became a mother of two children.
 I felt sharp pains in my breast, which forced me to accept the reality that I had a five-month-old baby.
 To relieve the discomfort, I breastfed but I felt no emotional connection to the baby.
 I viewed breastfeeding solely as a way to ease the pain.

 Following several hours of cognitive tests, the doctors found no physical issues.
 Consequently, they discharged me, hoping I might start remembering things at home.
 Desperately, I wanted to leave the hospital but hesitated to go with strangers who claimed to be my family.
 With no other option, I went with them.